-If you are unable or unwilling to attend the Event on the rescheduled date, you should apply for a refund in a timely manner.
-Where possible, you should apply for a refund from the point of purchase not more than five working days after the announcement of the rescheduled date, and in any event before the rescheduled Event takes place.
+If you are unable or unwilling to attend the Event on the rescheduled date, you should apply for a refund from the point of purchase in a timely manner.
+Preferably this should be done before the original Event date and, in any event, before the rescheduled Event takes place.
+The Presenter may also specify timeframes.